inlg2025/inlg2025.github.io/sitedata/local_info.md

 ### Banquet

-The banquet will be a barbecue party.
+The banquet will be a barbecue party on September 26th.
 Let's socialize while enjoying Japanese sake.
-Local staffs will take you to the venue of the banquet after the session ends on the second day of the main conference (September 26th). ([Google Map](https://maps.app.goo.gl/kfSboTUYPVPdrboq7))
+Local staffs will take you to the venue of the banquet after the session ends on the second day of the main conference.
+Please see [Banquet page](https://inlg2024.github.io/banquet.html) for details.

 ### Accommodation